Geoffrey von Saltza

 MAOS Administrative Coordinator

 Therese is the MAOS Administrative Coordinator and has been working with the MAOS program since 2004.
-She received a Bachelor of Arts from UC Davis and has lived on the Monterey Peninsula for over 25 years, working in the education field for MCOE and prior to that in office management for the Pebble Beach Company.
+She received a Bachelor of Arts from UC Davis and has lived on the Monterey Peninsula since 1988, working in the education field for MCOE and prior to that in office management for the Pebble Beach Company.